lucian303/GameKit/README.md

 This is what I did with my teenage years amongst many other things ...
 I used this to build games and demos.

-This is a shareware release of the Game Kit
-Version 0.5 BETA.
-It is a game library that runs under Watcom C/C++ 9.5 or above.
+GamkeKit is a game library that runs under Watcom C/C++ 9.5 or above.
 It has many features including Virtual 18-bit color and
 SFX.